MLA programs are organized as follows:

 - Professional Competencies: MLA defines essential professional skills and abilities that can be observed, measured, and taught.

-- Continued Education: offerings of face-to-face and online classes on topics that develop knowledge on the critical professional competencies for health information professionals.
+- Continuing Education: offerings of face-to-face and online classes on topics that develop knowledge on the critical professional competencies for health information professionals.

 - Credentialing: MLA's peer-reviewed professional development and career recognition program (Academy for Health Information Professionals - AHIP).

-- Specializations: education and recognition in the areas of Disaster Information and Consumer Health Information
+- Specializations: education and recognition in the areas of Consumer Health Information, Data Services, and Disaster Information.

 - Mentoring: a network of experienced members available to mentor other members in numerous specific areas of interest.